oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 ---
-title: "Managing Domain Namespaces"
+title: "Managing domain namespaces"
 date: 2019-09-19T10:41:32-05:00
 draft: false
 weight: 1
 ---

-Each WebLogic operator deployment manages a number of Kubernetes namespaces (for information about setting domain namespaces, see [Operator Helm configuration values]({{<relref "/userguide/managing-operators/using-the-operator/using-helm.md#operator-helm-configuration-values">}})).
+Each WebLogic operator deployment manages a number of Kubernetes namespaces.
+For information about setting domain namespaces, see [Operator Helm configuration values]({{< relref "/userguide/managing-operators/using-the-operator/using-helm/#operator-helm-configuration-values" >}}).
 A number of Kubernetes resources must be present in a namespace before any WebLogic domain custom resources can be successfully deployed into it.
 Those Kubernetes resources are created either as part of the installation